rickviper/C-Programming/README.md

 # C-Programming
-This repo contains code to some c coding problems
+This repo contains codes of some C problems
 <br>
 Author - rickviper